 About The School

 - gives middle school and high school students practice in a foreign language before they start college or take a trip abroad,

-- provides adults who learned German in college or while living in a German-speaking country to improve their knowledge of the language,
+- enables adults who learned German in college or while living in a German-speaking country to improve their knowledge of the language,

 learning something new and exciting.

 To reach these goals, classes with limited enrollments are offered:

 - for preschool and kindergarten age children to acquaint them with the German